-To ask a participant to return their submission, please send them a message explaining the reason for the request, and asking them to return the submission on their dashboard.
 The participant can return submissions from their 'Submissions page', by selecting the red circular arrow to 'Return + cancel reward':

 Please allow the participant at least 7 days to respond to your request.
 If the participant does not respond to your request within 7 days then please contact the Researcher Support Team using the button at the bottom of this article to request the returns.